redstrate/redstrate.com/content/blog/why-you-need-a-gallery.md

 **NO!** This is probably the biggest hurdle for most artists to understand, that hosting a website can either be very cheap or completely free.
 There are lots of drag-and-drop website builders[^4], but if you're more technically minded there are very cheap servers available from reputable providers to host something like [WordPress](https://wordpress.org) or even build a website in something like [Hugo](https://gohugo.io) (hi!)

 However one of the more expensive costs is a _domain name_[^5], which is a fancy TLD like `myart.com` instead of your hosting provider like `myart.wordpress.com`.
-I highly suggest buying a domain name if you have an alias, but this is optional - what's important is that you're hosting your content on your terms and a domain name is just one part of strengthing your identity.
+I highly suggest buying a domain name if you have an alias, but this is optional - what's important is that you're hosting your content on your terms and a domain name is just one part of strengthening your identity.

 ## Is it hard?